Cloud-SPAN/01genomics/_episodes/03-ncbi-sra.md

 ## Review the SraRunTable in a spreadsheet program
 The SraRunTable.txt is a comma separated values file that you can open in a spreadsheet program.
 Open it in your spreadsheet program.
 We have also added it to this [googlesheet](https://docs.google.com/spreadsheets/d/1P9jxofcsRuI2jjs7rQVwX6_TJnGFZpS0NLuCkXieklg/edit?usp=sharing).
 > ## Discussion
-> Use the information in the spreadsheet to answer these questions and share your answers on the [forum](https://cloudspan.peerboard.com/post/1837771557?space=1783234884)
+> Use the information in the spreadsheet to answer these questions.
 >
 > 1. What strain of *E. coli* was used in this experiment?
 > 2. What was the sequencing platform used for this experiment?